 To start with, vetiver system must be used with a proper design, with the designer knowing the merits and the limitation of the system and to design his engineering works accordingly.
-Secondly, as 'an engineering material', it too must be subject to some specifications and enforceable control procedures before it can be used on the ground.
+Secondly, as 'an engineering material', it too must be used on the ground.

 Since there are some cross-disciplinary works involved, it is suggested that engineers who feel they seriously need advice on agricultural techniques should seek the guidance or get the agriculturists involved in the process of securing good planting materials, correct planting techniques and maintenance procedure in order to ensure proper establishment and long-term sustainability.
+References for Section 7.1